fedbiomed/fedbiomed/docs/developer/usage_and_tools.md

 * *done* (and not anymore in the sprint backlog)
 * *attic*

-An issue can be labelled as *attic* and closed when it is considered obsolete.
+An issue can be labelled as *attic* and closed when it is considered obsolete or not relevant.
-It then loses its open issue type label (*candidate*, *product backlog*, *sprint backlog*).
+It then loses its open issue type label (*needs-triage*, *candidate*, *product backlog*, *sprint backlog*).

 ### Labels